anagha-google/ts22-just-enough-terraform-for-da/05-lab-guide/Module-19.md

 <hr>

 This concludes the lab.
+There is a tip in the next/last [module](Module-19.md) where you will learn (just informational) to run the entire provisioning in one shot.
 DONT forget to delete the resources created in the lab.

 <hr>